docyes/backplate/README.md

 ### src/
 Project source tree.

-### src/debug.html
-Browser development runtime full RequireJS; only runs in the src/ directory.

 ### src/index.html
-Browser production runtime; only runs in the build/ directory.
+Browser production and development runtime; production only runs in the build/ directory and development in the src/ directory.
 See build.sh

 ### src/js/
 JavaScript source tree.